akuniutka/character-frequency-calculator/README.md

-A REST service which counts haw many times a char meets in an input string.
+A REST service which counts how many times a char meets in an input string.